Street photography: which is the best lens?

 While the aperture of the lens controls the number of light rays that fall on the light sensor (which corresponds to the former film in analog cameras), the shutter speed controls the duration of the exposure.
 For example, the shutter speed can affect how bright or dark the image becomes.
 A slow shutter speed also blurs moving figures or objects, which can be a desirable effect or a hindrance, depending on the image.
 While certain objects or situations, such as photographing low-light, distant star images, require long exposure times, street photography usually calls for fast shutter speeds that can capture fleeting moments in sharp focus.
 The shutter speed generally depends on the lighting conditions, but also on the selected focal length.

-Last but not least, price is of course important when choosing the best lens for street photography.
+Last but not least, the price is of course also important when choosing the best lens for street photography.
 Photographers always emphasize that constant practice and experimentation can often be more important than perfect equipment.
-Every camera and every lens offers its own advantages and disadvantages in street photography.
+Every camera and lens offers its own advantages and disadvantages in street photography.
 To take good photos, photographers should first and foremost know their tools well, but also be able to seize the right moment!

-Images: Phil Penman
+Pictures: Phil Penman